 - Taking my previous experiences into account, I launched my own Minecraft server after realizing I can do better than other Minecraft servers.
 My experience on the “gamer” side of Minecraft is not nearly as extensive as the Server Host/Community Administrator side.

 - My experience as a server host begins here.
 I learned how to troubleshoot, diagnose, and resolve issues with CraftBukkit plugins by reading Java errors caused by bad plugins, bad configuration, or a mix of both.
 My interest in becoming a Computer Science major in college begins here as well.
 I slowly took on more responsibility and harder tasks as my knowledge increased.
 I learned Windows Server 2008, 2012, Debian, CentOS, Ubuntu, Java, and HTML throughout my time as a Minecraft Server Host.
 At one point, my community was funding hundreds of dollars in monthly bills to host the server on a dedicated machine that was overkill.
 Then again, is there such a thing as an overkill dedicated server with Java and Minecraft servers?

 - As a Developer

-- I did learn Java and understood how to create and modify my own plugins, however I chose to focus more on Community Administration instead of Development.
+- I learned Java and understood how to create and modify my own plugins, however I chose to focus more on Community Administration instead of Development.
 I feel that this was the best decision because interacting with players is always more important than developing more features for servers.
 Many of the players who joined my servers were developers, and as a result, volunteered to develop after they saw I care about my community.
-This is why I was so successful with my Minecraft projects.

 - As a Community Administrator